Tuya-Community/tuya-android-fingerbot-demo/README.md

 ### Tuya Fingerbot Demo

-This topic describes the Tuya Fingerbot demo for Android.
+This file describes the Tuya Fingerbot demo for Android.

 ### Overview